mmmuscus/Shadow-Functions-Engine/README.md

 * **bIntercept:** The value where the line intercepts the y axis.
 * **isItUnderLine:** This is true if the line is under the object which we are trying to shade.

 **Notes:** The line equation I am using for this project is the following: `y = (mSlope * x) + bIntercept`.
-This equation can't describe lines that are vertical, but I prevented that from happening, no lines that are cast are cast vertically (or horizontally for that matter).
-The isItUnderLine sub variable is only used when determining what is and what isn't in shade, when the lines are not for that purpose this sub variable can be left untouched.
+This equation can't describe lines that are vertical, but I prevented that from happening, no lines that are cast are not cast vertically (or horizontally for that matter).
+The isItUnderLine sub variable is only used when [determining what is and what isn't in shade](#34512-shadowfunction), when the lines are not for that purpose this sub variable can be left untouched.
 If the point (a; b) is under a line this inequality would be true: `b < (mSlope * a) + bIntercept`, if said point is over the line this inequality would be true: `b > (mSlope * a) + bIntercept`, if the point is on the line this equation is true: `b = (mSlope * a) + bIntercept`.
 For more information about this formula of the line click [here](https://en.wikipedia.org/wiki/Linear_equation#Slope%E2%80%93intercept_form).
 ### 3.2.5. edgeLines
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp